Dark3clipse/reflink_dedupe/README.md

 > ⚠️ **Experimental software**: `reflink_dedupe` is in active development.
 While great care has been taken in ensuring the reflinking functionality cannot cause data loss, **use at your own risk**.
 The author is **not responsible for any data loss**.

+## Purpose

+This utility enables software based, retroactive deduplication.
+Do not use this utility if you want proactive deduplication at the filesystem level.

+Examples when you would want to use this tool:
+- You have an existing filesystem that supports reflinks but your duplicates are not reflinked.
+This can for example happen after you have migrated a zfs dataset using zfs send/receive.
+- You have configured reflink support but your clients cannot create reflinks.
+For example, when exposing your zfs data with NFS, clients are not yet able to create reflinked copies when source and target span multiple zfs datasets.
+This tool can retroactively scan your data for duplicates and replace regular copies with reflinks.
+- You do not have the RAM to enable zfs deduplication but want to save storage space by making use of reflinks without requiring clients to use specific copy instructions in order to utilize reflinking functionality.

 ## Features

 - **Indexing**: Scan all files under a deduplication root and store metadata in a SQLite database.